AdobeDocs/workfront.en/help/classic/review-and-approve-work/proofing/managing-proofs-within-workfront/view-aw-stages-proof.md

 ## View the Automated Workflow diagram

-1. In a document list that contains the document, hover over the row containing the document, then click Proof Details.
+1. In a document list that contains the document, hover over the row containing the document, then click **Proof Details**.

    The diagram for the Automated Workflow displays just below the Workflow title.